-From giant beavers to UFO landing pads, from naturally occurring formations to manmade objects of whimsy, here are 12 BIG things or quirky landmarks in Canada that will tickle your funny bone.
+These giant monuments represent the regions they stand in and they show off the things that these places are famous for.
+From naturally occurring formations to manmade objects of whimsy, here are 12 landmarks in Canada that will tickle your funny bone.

 Sydney’s world’s largest violin overlooks the Port of Sydney in Nova Scotia.